 Italian taxpayers can also contribute their 5 x 1000 donation to the AIABA tax code (codice fiscale): 80027390485

 Via Desiderio da Settignano, 20

 Tel: 055 6266140

 Chairman and legal representative: Piero Perciballi

 Director of Care: Dr Daniele Losco (neuropsychiatrist)

-A special thank to Mrs. Indira Graffius Perciballi for the english translation
+with thanks to Ms. Indira Graffius for the english translation